candrapwr/IdSiberCoder/DEVELOPMENT.md

 - Type declarations for Markdown rendering live in `src/types/markdown-it.d.ts`.
 - The extension uses TypeScript strict mode; run `npm run compile` before packaging.
 - Webview assets are plain JS/CSS – no bundler is currently wired in.
+The composer exposes a single combined model dropdown, while sessions and API keys are managed through dedicated overlays in the header.
 - When adding new tools, update both `buildTooling()` definitions and the `FileManager` implementation, then surface them in the UI if user-facing controls are desired.

 ## Future Hooks

-- Additional providers can slot in by extending `DeepSeekProvider` or introducing a provider interface in `GeneralMCPHandler`.
+- Additional providers can slot in by implementing the shared `ChatProvider` contract and registering metadata in `src/config/providers.ts`.
 - Persisting conversation history or wiring context summaries into storage can reuse the CLI project’s session manager patterns.
 - The webview currently renders Markdown via `markdown-it`; theming can be extended with CSS variables exposed by VS Code.